-In 2015 a new list of domain extensions was made available.
-This allowed businesses to choose more specific domain names for their business.
+In 2015, a new list outlining additional types of domain extensions was made available.
+This allowed businesses to choose more specific domain types for their business.
 Examples include:

 How the domain structure has changed

-These domain names, although methodically structured, are regulated by ICANN.
-As the internet became more popular, companies wanted domain names that customers were more likely to remember, rather than a domain name that is less memorable but fits in better with the structure of the domains.
+Each of the various types of domain names, although methodically structured, are regulated by ICANN.
+As the internet became more popular, companies wanted domain names that customers were more likely to remember, rather than a domain name that is less memorable but fits better structurally.

 As .com domain names were the most popular and memorable even non-commercial sites began registering domain names under it.
 Other people started registering domain names using trademarks, in the hope that the company owning the trademark would then offer to buy the domain name off them for inflated prices.
-This sort of activity is called ‘cybersquatting’, and there are now processes in place when this happens.
+This sort of activity is called ‘cybersquatting’.

-This also affected ways in which businesses purchased domain names.
-Rather than just registering the domain name that fitted properly into the structure of the domain tree, companies wishing to preserve brand integrity also started registering many domain extensions of their trademarked name.
+This also affected ways in which businesses purchased different types of domain names; rather than just simply registering the domain name that fitted most appropriately into the structure of the domain tree, companies wishing to preserve brand integrity also started registering many domain extensions of their trademarked name.
 For instance, we at Fasthosts have fasthosts.co.uk, fasthosts.com, and fasthosts.uk to name a few.